BYLAWS of ROTARY FLORIDA PETS, INC.

 3.04 Initial Classifications of Membership.

-(c) Affiliate.
-Seminar Staff members, and others who qualify under the provisions of paragraph 3.02 above are eligible for affiliate membership, with no voting rights.
+(b) Affiliate.
+Rotary Florida Presidents-Elect Training Seminar Officers and staff members, and others who qualify under the provisions of paragraph 3.02 above are eligible for affiliate membership, with no voting rights.

 3.05 Termination of Membership.
 Membership may be terminated or suspended in this Corporation on the occurrence of any of the following events: